esphome/esphome.io/components/remote_transmitter.rst

 - **rmt_symbols** (*Optional*, int): If ``use_dma`` is enabled ``rmt_symbols`` represents the size of the drivers internal DMA buffer.
 If DMA is not used ``rmt_symbols`` controls the amount of RMT memory allocated to this component.
   Memory is shared by all receivers and transmitters.
-On variants other than  ``ESP32`` and ``ESP32-S2`` only half the symbol memory is available to receivers and the other half to transmitters.
+On variants other than  ``ESP32`` and ``ESP32-S2`` only half the symbol memory is available to transmitters.
 Each symbol is 32 bits and contains two values.

   .. csv-table::
       :header: "ESP32 Variant", "Memory Size", "Block Size"